apache/james-project/server/protocols/webadmin-cli/README.md

 Example:
 ```
-$ java -jar james-cli.jar --url http://127.0.0.1 --port 9999 domain list
+$ ./james-cli --url http://127.0.0.1:9999 domain list
 ```

 The above command lists all domain names available on domain route at address http://127.0.0.1:9999.
 It does not require any argument to execute.
-Options --url and --port are optional.
-Without them, the default value is http://127.0.0.0:8000.
+Options --url are optional.
+Without it, the default value is http://127.0.0.1:8000.
 As for other commands, arguments might be required after the sub-command (ACTION such as list, add and remove).

 Note: the command line before ENTITY will be documented as {cli}.